MidoriSusanna/DoggoPal/README.md

 <h1>Bugs and Errors </h1>
 <p>- Background not showing when the app is deployed: <br>
 <br>
-I fixed this bug moving the CSS styiling inside the index.html file (between style tags) instead of having a separated stylesheet.
-The background pictures cannot be saved only locally, but needs to be stored online.
+I fixed this bug by moving the CSS styling inside the index.html file (between style tags) instead of having a separated stylesheet.
+The background pictures cannot be saved only locally, but they need to be stored online.
 Trying to save a picture for the backroung of the terminal in an asset folder will result in an error (file not found).<br>
 <br>
 - The dog learns the command after the 3rd time it is repeated, but the command was actually learnt after the 4th time: <br>
 <br>
 The 3rd time the command was input by the user, the function was not increasing the integer before checking the count.
-By fixing this issue the bug was also fixed. <br>
+By fixing this issue the bug was fixed. <br>
 <br>
 - The dog needs to learn a command even if the command is written in a different way (e.g. "sit" and "Sit"): <br><br>
 To eliminate case sensitivity I added the .lower() method to the input.